minecraftforum/documents/rules/rules.md

 ## Blacklist

-Lists that blacklist a person or a server are not allowed on the forums.
+List that says a person should be banned from every server.
+Can also be a list of servers to not play on.
 These lists have been used to hurt innocent people in the past.
-Blacklists include but are not limited to "Ban this player immediately" and "Don't just this server it's terrible".
+Blacklists include but are not limited to "Ban this player immediately" and "Don't play on this server it's terrible".

 > Moderators should delete the post or thread and issue a warning for Blacklist.